Muhammad Ali: NSA and FBI monitoring of Ali's communications

 In a secret operation code-named "Minaret", the National Security Agency (NSA) intercepted the communications of leading Americans, including Ali, Senators Frank Church and Howard Baker, Dr. Martin Luther King Jr., prominent U.S. journalists, and others who criticized the U.S. war in Vietnam.
-A review by the NSA of the Minaret program concluded that it was "disreputable if not outright illegal."
+A review by the NSA of the Minaret program concluded that it was "disreputable if not outright illegal".

 In 1971, Ali's Fight of the Century with Frazier was used by an activist group, the Citizens' Commission to Investigate the FBI, to pull off a burglary at an FBI office in Pennsylvania; the anticipation for the fight was unlike anything else, so they believed the security would also be focused on the fight.
 This raid exposed the COINTELPRO operations that included illegal spying on activists involved with the civil rights and anti-war movements.
 One of the COINTELPRO targets was Ali, and their activities included the FBI gaining access to his records as far back as elementary school; one such record mentioned him loving art as a child.

 Exile and comeback

 In March 1966, Ali refused to be inducted into the armed forces.
 He was systematically denied a boxing license in every state and stripped of his passport.
-As a result, he did not fight from March 1967 to October 1970—from ages 25 to almost 29—as his case worked its way through the appeals process before his conviction was overturned in 1971.
+As a result, he did not fight from March 1967 to October 1970 until his conviction was overturned in 1971.

 Protesting while exiled

-During this time of inactivity, as opposition to the Vietnam War began to grow and Ali's stance gained sympathy, he spoke at colleges across the nation, criticizing the Vietnam War and advocating African-American pride and racial justice.
+During this time of inactivity, as opposition to the Vietnam War began to grow and Ali's stance gained sympathy, he spoke at colleges across the nation, criticizing the Vietnam War and advocating African American pride and racial justice.
 Ali based himself in Chicago.
 According to most close to him, his Chicago years were formative.

 At the time, Ali was widely condemned by the American media, with fears that his actions could potentially lead to mass civil disobedience.
 Despite this, Ebony magazine noted in the late 1960s that Ali's popularity had increased during this time, especially among black people.

 The Super Fight

 While banned from sanctioned bouts, Ali settled a $1 million lawsuit against radio producer Murray Woroner by accepting $10,000 to appear in a privately staged fantasy fight against retired champion Rocky Marciano.
 In 1969 the boxers were filmed sparring for about 75 one-minute rounds; they produced several potential outcomes.
 A computer program purportedly determined the winner, based on data about the fighters, along with the opinions of approximately 250 boxing experts.
 Edited versions of the bout were shown in movie theaters in 1970.
 In the U.S. version Ali lost in a simulated 13th-round knockout, but in the European version Marciano lost due to cuts, also simulated.

-Ali suggested that prejudice determined his defeat in the U.S. version.
-He was reported to jokingly say, "That computer was made in Alabama."
+Ali suggested that prejudice determined his defeat in the U.S. version; he was reported to have jokingly said, "That computer was made in Alabama."